 It's important to put sufficient funds aside as you go along to pay your tax bills - or agree a budget plan with HMRC to make regular payments.
-If your profits are likely to be up to about £50,000 in a full year, 25% should cover the tax and NIC.
-If you earn more than that, you'll need to set aside 42% of the excess over £50,000, in addition to the tax due on the first £50,000.
+If your profits are likely to be up to about £50,000 in a full year, 24% (26% in Scotland) should cover the tax and NIC.
+If you earn more than that, you'll need to set aside 42% (43% in Scotland) of the excess over £50,000, in addition to the tax due on the first £50,000.

 If your business involves providing your own services to clients, HMRC might argue that you should be taxed as if you were employed by them, which would mean being subject to PAYE and Class 1 NIC.
-This particularly applies where your client is in the public sector.
-Consider whether you are genuinely an independent business providing services to clients, or whether you are more like an employee who is engaged to work within the client organisation.
+You must consider whether you are genuinely an independent business providing services to clients, or if you operate like an employee who is engaged to work within the client organisation.

-Expenditure on equipment that falls within the Annual Investment Allowance (AIA) is allowed in full and writing down allowances of 18% or 8% are given on any excess.
-The AIA limit is currently £200,000, but it doesn't cover cars.
+Expenditure on equipment that falls within the Annual Investment Allowance (AIA) is allowed in full and writing down allowances of 18% or 6% are given on any excess.
+The AIA limit is currently £1m, but it doesn't cover cars.

-An individual can receive up to £1,000 of trading income tax free in 2017/18, but if the total received is higher it should be declared to HMRC.
+An individual can receive up to £1,000 of trading income tax free, but if the total received is higher, it should be declared to HMRC.